Luca-spopo/Luca-spopo.github.io/aboutme.md

 Just as reading a good book fills some people with the desire to write, playing certain wonderful video games filled me with a desire to make them.
 I would fill notebooks with content about my favourite games, and ideas on how to expand on them.
 Perhaps I had a slight compulsion for documenting things in general, or maybe I was just bored.
-(Speaking of which, I also religiously recorded all the pokemon songs on a tape recorder, I probably did have a thing for documenting.)
+(Speaking of which, I also religiously recorded all the Pokemon songs on a tape recorder, I probably did have a thing for documenting.)

 At the onset of teenage I shifted to New Delhi.
 My social circle got a lot larger there.
 As I grew older and figured out how the internet works, I was introduced to Macromedia FlashMX by chance.
 ActionScript 2 was my third language after Hindi and English.
-An embarassing number of years were then spent teaching myself how to code trivial things.
+An embarrassing number of years were then spent teaching myself how to code trivial things.
 I also picked up ActionScript 3 later on.
 I was also introduced to various forums, and this was my gateway to internet culture.